University of Toulouse

-The current consortium of Universities and other institutions of higher education and research in the Toulouse area is also known as Université fédérale de Toulouse Midi-Pyrénées.

-The three Universities, along with other Toulouse schools, are participating in the reconstruction of a University of Toulouse – a joint structure of 107,000 students including 4,500 doctoral students, approximately 17,000 staff, 145 research laboratories.
-The mission called "UT2022" was entrusted to Patrick Lévy, former president of the University of Grenoble-Alpes, accompanied by the president of the Université fédérale de Toulouse Midi-Pyrénées, Philippe Raimbault.
-This development, strongly desired by the elected officials of the Occitanie region and Toulouse Métropole, aims to give greater visibility to Toulouse higher education in international rankings.
+In particular, the University of Toulouse is the leader of the university system with which it is associated, along with the Toulouse Capitole University and the University of Toulouse-Jean Jaurès.
+This development, strongly desired by the elected officials of the Occitania region and Toulouse Métropole, aims to give greater visibility to Toulouse higher education in international rankings.

 History

+Origins

-The formation of l'Université de Toulouse was imposed on Count Raymond VII as a part of the Treaty of Paris in 1229 ending the crusade against the Albigensians.
+The formation of the University of Toulouse was imposed on Count Raymond VII as a part of the Treaty of Paris in 1229 ending the crusade against the Albigensians.
 As he was suspected of sympathizing with the heretics, Raymond VII had to finance the teaching of theology.
 Bishop Foulques de Toulouse was among the founders of the university.
 Among its first lecturers were Jean de Garlande and Roland of Cremona.
 Other faculties (law, medicine) were added later.
 Initially, the university was located in the center of the city, together with the ancestors of student residences, the colleges.

+Split of the University of Toulouse

+In 1969, the University of Toulouse split into three separate universities and numerous specialised institutions of higher education.
+The three universities are: Toulouse 1 Capitole University, University of Toulouse-Jean Jaurès and Toulouse III - Paul Sabatier University.

+Attempts at refoundation, with the university system

-In 1969, l'Université de Toulouse split into three separate universities and numerous specialised institutions of higher education.
-The present-day Université de Toulouse was founded on 27 March 2007.
-It no longer represents a single university, as it is now the collective entity which federates the universities and specialised institutions of higher education.
+The university system was founded on 27 March 2007.
+It no longer represented a single university, it was the collective entity (PRES) which federated the universities and institutions of higher education in Toulouse region.
 With more than 100,000 students, Midi-Pyrénées is the fifth-largest university area in France.

+The current university system was created as a ComUE according to the 2013 Law on Higher Education and Research (France), effective on July 1, 2015.
+It replaced the pôle de recherche et d'enseignement supérieur (PRES) which had been organized in 2007 to coordinate higher education and research in the region.

+In 2021, Patrick Lévy conducted an audit of the university site, which proposed changes.
+In 2022, this process led to the evolution of the institution towards the status of an experimental ComUE.
+On January 1, 2023, the Federal University of Toulouse Midi-Pyrénées became the University of Toulouse.

+2025: refoundation of the University of Toulouse

+On January 1, 2025, the Université de Toulouse university system became the Communauté d'universités et établissements de Toulouse when the Toulouse-III - Paul Sabatier University adopted the name Université de Toulouse.
+The experimental public institution Université de Toulouse is created to replace the Toulouse III - Paul Sabatier University, with the Purpan Engineering School as a graduate school.

+Research

+The following list is not exhaustive.